False expectations in dental treatments

 When we talk about solving complex dental problems, it is very important to know the patient’s side of the story, and what they expect to achieve from our treatment.
 As professionals, we have to be able to predict how far we can go with a patient’s treatment, and for this reason we must have sufficient data available (occlusal analysis, study models, X-rays, photos, etc.)

 Once we have studied the case, if our goals do not coincide with those of the patient, we have to know when to say "no", especially if what we are proposed does not coincide with reality.
 There is nearly always a solution, but it is not always the ideal one.

-False expectations are the worst enemy of any relationship.
-Obviously, if a person has very advanced periodontal disease, however much we build on top of their teeth, it will be a failure in the medium term, as the "foundations" will fail.
+False expectations are always the worst enemy in any relationship.
+It is evident that, if a mouth is in a very advanced state of periodontal disease, no matter how much we make an aesthetically ideal prosthesis on top of those teeth, it will be a failure in the medium term, since the foundations will end up failing.

 If a person is toothless and with large maxillary bone resorption, it is highly probable, even in spite of the grafts, that we cannot create an ideal volume for the crowns over dental implants to emerge from the right place.

 In this case, it may be more appropriate to make an implant-retained overdenture than a totally fixed prosthesis, since it will provide us with more adequate aesthetic-functional results.

 If we talk about orthodontics, each case is also different, and in many situations a perfect smile cannot be achieved.

 There are many variables that must be taken into account and for this purpose, previous studies are used to make a correct diagnosis.
 A problem of dental crowding is not the same as a problem of bone discrepancies between the two jaws.